smash-transport/smash-hadron-sampler/README.md

                                 ROOT output filename.
     -o, --output <directory>    Optional parameter to overwrite the output directory given by "output_dir" in the config file.
-    -s, --surface <file>        Optional parameter to overwrite the freezeout hypersurface file given by "surface_file" in the config file.
+    -s, --surface <file>        Optional parameter to overwrite the freeze-out hypersurface file given by "surface_file" in the config file.
     -q, --quiet                 Suppress the disclaimer and config parameters print-out.
     --version                   Print version of the sampler executable.